-This document summarizes methodology for the Cost of Care tab of the Affordability Dashboard available at civhc.org.
+This document summarizes methodology for the Cost of Care report at civhc.org.
 This tab provides an overview of high-level service category health care spending and more detailed outpatient spending categories in Colorado from 2017-2021 using data from the Colorado All Payer Claims Database (CO APCD).